railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_production.rst

 The master production plan, sometimes called the MPS (Master Production Schedule), enables you to generate forecasts for incoming and outgoing material.
 It's based on forecasts of inputs and outputs by the logistics manager.

-.. tip::   **Point**  *Product trading*
+.. tip:: Product trading

-    Also called the Production Plan, this tools is also very useful for traded product which aren't manufactured.
+    Also called the Production Plan, this tool is also very useful for traded products which aren't manufactured.
     You can then use it for stock management with purchased and manufactured products.

 To be able to use the production plan, you must install the ``stock_planning`` module which can be found amongst Open ERP's extra_addons rather in the main set of addons.